chanzuckerberg/shasta/README.md

 and to use it interactively for local assembly.

-This limited computation currently runs in a few hours for a typicaly human genome with coverage 40x, using a single machine with sufficient memory and 32 cores.
+This limited computation currently runs in a few hours for a typical human genome with coverage 40x, using a single machine with sufficient memory and 32 cores.